-An ESOL program plan is designed to provide consistent and non-discriminatory procedures throughout each school within Chattooga School District as recommended by the U.S. Office for Civil Rights, Department of Education.
+An ESOL Program Plan is designed to provide consistent and non-discriminatory procedures throughout each school within Chattooga School District as recommended by the U.S. Office for Civil Rights, Department of Education.
 The Civil Rights Acts of 1964 requires local school districts to provide an alternative program of service when there are students who are limited English proficient and are unable to participate effectively in the district's regular instructional program.

-Chattooga School District has an EL Plan that is located in the ESOL Handbook.
-The plan includes EL procedures, evidence of policy dissemination to local schools, research-based delivery models used at each school, description of how ACCESS and GA Milestones data are used to make instructional decisions, evidence of adjustments to services based of assessment results, progress monitoring procedures for EL students, and the process and criteria used for transitioning ELs to monitored status.
+CCSS has an EL Plan that is located in the ESOL Handbook.
+The plan includes EL procedures, evidence of policy dissemination to local schools, research-based delivery models used at each school, description of how ACCESS and GA Milestones data are used to make instructional decisions, evidence of adjustments to services based on assessment results, progress monitoring procedures for EL students, and the process and criteria used for transitioning ELs to monitored status.
 Each school codes all EL eligible students in the student information system (Infinite Campus).

-LEA professional development plan for ESOL, including needs assessment, long-range professional development goals, meeting dates, session agendas, handouts, and sign-in sheets.
-All information concerning Title III is kept by the Title III Coordinator.
-Title III purchase orders, budget, and inventories are monitored and kept on file in the Federal Programs office.
-CCSD has no private schools requesting to participate in the Title III program.
+The LEA professional development plan for ESOL includes needs assessment, long-range professional development goals, meeting dates, session agendas, handouts, and sign-in sheets.
+All information concerning Title III is kept by the Title III Director.
+Title III purchase orders, budget, and inventories are monitored and kept on file in the Federal Programs Office.
+CCSS has no private schools requesting to participate in the Title III program.

-Private Schools within the boundaries of the LEA are contacted via certified letters of their eligibility of limited English proficient and Immigrant students to participate in Title III, Part A services.
-Letters are distributed and a meeting is planned where all private schools within the boundaries are invited to attend.
-The Director of Federal Programs maintains the agenda and sign-in sheets for the Private School meetings
+CCSS does not currently have any private schools located within their geographic boundaries.
+Should there be private schools within the geographic boundaries of CCSS in the future, those schools would be contacted via certified letters of their eligibility of limited English proficient and immigrant students to participate in Title III, Part A services.
+Letters would be distributed, and a meeting would be planned where all private schools within the boundaries would be invited to attend.
+The Director of Federal Programs would maintain the agenda and sign-in sheets for the private school meetings.

-Enrollment and Identification of ELs
+Enrollment and Identification of Els

-- All students enrolling in Chattooga School District are required to register at the "Centralized Registration" facility. - All registration forms have been translated in Spanish. - If parents need further assistance with registration because of limited English, registrars have the contact information for two Spanish speaking ESOL teachers of which they may contact or assistance. - After enrollment forms are completed, the registrar informs the ESOL Teachers if the Home Language Survey has indicated a language other than English for one of the three questions. - Home Language Survey is sent to the bookkeeper of each school to be forwarded to the ESOL teacher for proper placement in the permanent record.
+- All students enrolling in CCSS are required to register at the "Centralized Registration" facility. - All registration forms have been translated in Spanish. - If parents need further assistance with registration because of limited English, registrars have the contact information for two Spanish speaking ESOL teachers which they may contact for assistance - After enrollment forms are completed, the registrar informs the ESOL teachers if the Home Language Survey has indicated a language other than English for one of the three questions. - Home Language Survey is sent to the bookkeeper of each school to be forwarded to the ESOL teacher for proper placement in the permanent record.

 The school system uses Infinite Campus to maintain the data/records for EL-Yes and EL-Monitored students.
-Professional Learning opportunities are offered to ESOL and classroom teachers, principals, administrators and other school or community-based organizational personnel.
+Professional learning opportunities are offered to ESOL and classroom teachers, principals, administrators and other school or community-based organizational personnel.
 A Professional Learning survey is distributed to all personnel, to include ESOL teachers, to determine professional learning needs.
-The Title III Coordinator seeks for opportunities for general education and ESOL teachers to participate in on an ongoing basis.
-The Title III Coordinator attends the GADOE sponsored Title III Conference and the GCEL Conference annually.
+The Title III Director seeks for opportunities for general education and ESOL teachers to participate in on an ongoing basis.
+The Title III Director attends the GADOE sponsored Title III Conference and the GCEL Conference annually.
 Representatives from the ESOL Department and regular classroom teachers participate in Title III/ESOL trainings/workshops and conferences that are provided by non-local entities.